backmesh/site/docs/intro.md

 sidebar_position: 1
 ---

-# Backmesh Intro
+# Intro

-Backmesh is a minimal SaaS that lets Flutter developers safely call private key APIs such as OpenAI, Stripe and Twilio amongst others without writing any backend code in a server or cloud function.
+Backmesh is a minimal SaaS that lets Flutter developers safely call private key APIs such as OpenAI or Twilio without writing any backend code in a server or cloud function.

 ### Motivation

+Developing a Flutter app can become particularly challenging when it involves calling a private key API with backend code.
+As of August 2024, platforms like Supabase and Firebase do not support Dart cloud functions.
+Additionally, Flutter packages often can’t be utilized in Dart backends due to the absence of UI dependencies.
+Consequently, Flutter developers are compelled to resort to languages like JavaScript, TypeScript, or Python, necessitating the rewriting of model and controller abstractions to handle database data on the backend.
+This can lead to increased complexity and duplicated effort.

 ### How it works?

-Create an account in the dashboard
+First, visit the Backmesh dashboard and create an account using GitHub or Google authentication.

-1. Select the authentication provider used in your app [logos]
+1. Select the authentication provider used in your app.
-2. Enter the auth provider public key
+2. Enter the public key of your authentication provider.
-3. Enter private api key (encrypted at all times)
+3. Enter your private API key, which will be encrypted.
-4. Get a Backmesh proxy url

-Route API calls through your url `https://edge.backmesh.com/appid/proxyname` and use the user’s jwt token from your app’s authentication provider instead of the API private key.
+You will then receive a Backmesh proxy URL.
+Route your API calls through this URL (https://edge.backmesh.com/appid/proxyname) and use the user’s JWT token from your app’s authentication provider instead of the API private key.

 ```dart
 // Auth Provider: Firebase